yulifrank/ng-chat/README.md

 ## How to Contribute

 If you want to contribute to this project, feel free to open an issue or submit a pull request.

+## Future Enhancements

+- **Video and Voice Chat**: Integration of video and voice communication for more dynamic interactions.
+- **Advanced Notifications**: Customizable notification settings for users.
+- **AI-Powered Chatbots**: Implementation of AI chatbots to assist users and provide automated responses.
+- **Enhanced Security Features**: Additional security layers such as two-factor authentication and end-to-end encryption.

+## Community and Support

+Join our community on [Discord](https://discord.gg/your-link) or follow us on [Twitter](https://twitter.com/your-link) for the latest updates.
+If you encounter any issues, please reach out via our [support page](https://support.your-link.com).

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.